nubenetes/awesome-kubernetes/docs/finops.md

 - [aws.amazon.com: Four Principles of Cloud Financial Management Small and Medium Business Owners Need to Know](https://aws.amazon.com/blogs/smb/four-principles-of-cloud-financial-management-small-and-medium-business-owners-need-to-know/)
 - [logz.io: FinOps Observability: Monitoring Kubernetes Cost](https://logz.io/blog/finops-observability-monitoring-kubernetes-cost/)
 - [medium.com/adeo-tech: How to save money fast with Kubernetes — Do FinOps](https://medium.com/adeo-tech/how-to-save-money-fast-with-kubernetes-do-finops-3a9cafc9beba) In this article, you will learn how to reduce your cloud bill and some tips on cloud infrastructure optimization
+- [infoworld.com: Kubernetes cost management for the real world](https://www.infoworld.com/article/3695569/kubernetes-cost-management-for-the-real-world.html) How much will Kubernetes cost to run?
+That question has become much easier to answer for Azure Kubernetes Service, thanks to OpenCost integration.
+- [infoworld.com: When finops costs you more in the end](https://www.infoworld.com/article/3688332/when-finops-costs-you-more-in-the-end.html) Cloud finops can save you tons of money on cloud spending and return more value to the business.
+Unfortunately, mistakes are costing companies big time.
+- [infoworld.com: Kubernetes costs less, but less than what?](https://www.infoworld.com/article/3696277/kubernetes-costs-less-but-less-than-what.html) Sure, compared to traditional IT, Kubernetes is great, but not much will beat public cloud in the long run.

 ## Compute Cost Calculator